How to stop Gambling Colorado

 - Download the self-exclusion forms, sign them, and file them.

-- If gambling online, downloads and install Gamban or Betblocker.
+- If gambling online, install Gamban or Betblocker.

 - Do the Happiness Test.